 We have recently experienced a period of rapid growth in our personnel headcount and operations and expect to continue to invest in our growth in the future.
-During the period from January 31, 2019 to April 30, 2024 we grew from 1,101 employees to 3,341 employees.
+During the period from January 31, 2019 to October 31, 2024 we grew from 1,101 employees to 3,303 employees.
 In addition, we have engaged temporary workers and contractors in various jurisdictions throughout the world to supplement our employee base.
 This growth has made our operations more complex and has placed, and future growth will place, a significant strain on our management, and on our administrative, operational, and financial infrastructure.
-Our success will depend, in part, on our ability to effectively manage this growth and complexity.
+Our success will partly depend on our ability to effectively manage this growth and complexity.